What is credit card processing?

 Customer support can make or break your day

-Dealing with technology and managing systems is a part of modern life and every business owner expects a degree of troubleshooting and maintenance to be necessary.
-However, the way that your payment solutions provider responds to those difficulties can make a big difference to your sanity and your bottom line.
+Dealing with technology and managing complex systems is part of modern life.
+As a business owner, you know that troubleshooting and maintenance is part of every critical service.
+However, the way that service providers respond to those difficulties can make a big difference to your sanity and your bottom line.

 When things go wrong, you need to be able to count on support from real people who know how payments work, know what your terminal or POS system’s common failures are, and how to resolve them.
 You need to be able to speak to someone right away when you call—whether it’s in the middle of the night, or on a busy holiday.